 Students are invited to submit work in any medium.

-All files must be Mac OS compatible, and any linked content (video, audio, et cetera) must be viewable for at least two weeks after the deadline.
+Any linked content (video, audio, etc.) must be viewable for at least three weeks after the deadline.
 Please include passwords for password protected content.

 Please note that each student may submit only one application.